 The best thrift store shopping often happens during peak spring-cleaning season, when attics and basements are decluttered and donations are often at their annual high.
-The best selection is often found on weekday mornings, when there is less foot traffic within the store.
+You can often find the best selection on weekday mornings, when there is less foot traffic within the store.

 4. Shop Estate Sales for Classics Antiques That Stand the Test of Time

-Another fine option for successful antiquing is the estate sale or liquidation, which is meant as a means of selling off a person’s entire estate, usually after death.
+Another fine option for successful antiquing is the estate sale or liquidation, which sell off a person’s entire estate, usually after death.
 Some are individually organized by owners or heirs, but many are put together by a professional estate liquidator, who has the know-how required to price high-end items accordingly.
-These sales can be a great source for hard-to-find items or antiques from another era; still, they aren’t typically where the best bargains are found.
+These sales can be a great source for hard-to-find items or antiques from another era.
+Still, they aren’t typically where you’ll find the best bargains.

-Successful estate sale hagglers know to wait until the latter half of the sale to ask for a reduced price; the pros who organize these events usually wait for top-dollar purchases to lag before reducing prices.
-In fact, merchandise is sometimes listed on a liquidator’s website in the weeks leading up to a sale.
+Successful estate sale hagglers know to wait until the latter half of the sale to ask for a reduced price.
+The pros who organize these events usually wait for top-dollar purchases to lag before reducing prices.
+In fact, a liquidator’s website could list merchandise in the weeks leading up to a sale.
 It can help to review these listings when looking for a specific item that could sell in a snap.

 5. Make a Day of Visiting Local Antique Stores and Malls